A post-soviet theory of Class

 One of the strangest things to me about the left in 2020 is people walking around using words like “proletariate” and “bourgeoisie” to describe modern class stratification.
 Marx’s description of class as it existed in the post-feudal transition period and in his own time was insightful and broadly useful, but that terminology has long since outlived its usefulness.
-Besides which, he was wrong about virtually all his predictions – the great and glorious global worker’s revolution was not inevitable, it was peasantry and not proletarians who let most of the revolutions that did occur, and the “dictatorship of the proletariat” was just another dictatorship that never withered away.
+Besides which, he was wrong about virtually all his predictions – the great and glorious global worker’s revolution was not inevitable, it was peasants (who he dismissed entirely) and not proletarians who made the revolutions that did occur, and the “dictatorship of the proletariat” was just another dictatorship that never withered away.

 It’s time to move on.

 An alternative theory of class was formulated by Soviet dissidents back in the 70’s and I think it’s very relevant.
 They argued there were 3 classes: